Cancer type

 Colon cancer is highly treatable if caught early.
 Doctors use what’s called “survival statistics” to understand the likelihood of a patient beating the disease.

 According to the National Cancer Institute, 65% of patients are alive five years after a colorectal cancer diagnosis.
+Survival statistics below are for colorectal cancer (colon and rectal combined) as reported by the National Cancer Institute.

 Detailed survival statistics are based on where the cancer is located and if it has spread: